-n Financial guarantee contracts
+m Financial guarantee contracts

-Financial guarantees are initially recognised in the financial statements at fair value on the date the guarantee was given.
-Subsequent to initial recognition, the bank's liabilities under such guarantees are measured at the higher of the initial measurement, less amortisation calculated to recognise in the Statement of Profit or Loss the fee income earned on a straight line basis over the life of the guarantee and the loss allowance determined in accordance with IFRS 9 at reporting date.
+Financial guarantees are initially recognised in the consolidated financial statements at fair value on the date the guarantee was given.
+Subsequent to initial recognition, the group's liabilities under such guarantees are measured at the higher of the initial measurement, less amortisation calculated to recognise in the Consolidated Statement of Profit or Loss the fee income earned on a straight line basis over the life of the guarantee and the loss allowance determined in accordance with IFRS 9 at the reporting date.
 These estimates are determined based on experience of similar transactions and history of past losses, supplemented by the judgement of the Management.

-o Employee benefits
+n Employee benefits